aryanrajtrangham/Courses_from_priyanshu/Rasa.md

 ## Transfer Learning

-- Tranfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a second task.
+- Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a second task.
 - We first train a base network on a base dataset and task, and then we repurpose the learning features, or transfer them, (i.e, use the pretrained models as the starting point) to a second target network to be trained on a target dataset and task.

 - ### **Pre-trained Word Embeddings**

   - It is common to perform transfer learning with natural language processing problems.
   - In NLP transfer learning is generally done through pretrained word embeddings.
-  - Word embeddings are a type of word representation that look **context of words** which allow words with similar meaning to have similar vector represnetation.
+  - Word embeddings are a type of word representation that look **context of words** which allow words with similar meaning to have similar vector representation.
   - Words like smart phone and mobile are considered similar if there's enough evidence in the data they appear in similar context.Thus, giving us options to augment our current model with new information which otherwise wouldn't be present in the existing model, which in turn increase the model classification accuracy as well as the coverage of the vocabulary.

 - ### **Q. When to use Pre-trained model as a starting point ?**